Wei0612/CodingTest/README.md

 *Disadvantage* -
-The algorithm I writen spent most of time on searching whether substring already existed in dictionary by comparing the hashCode.
-The worst case of hashCode searching is O(n^2).
-Moreover, this algorithm occupys large amout of memory, because it stores all substring results.
+This algorithm occupys large amout of memory, because it stores all substring results.

 ## Programs